Robin-WZQ/AGFD-20K/README.md

 1. Construct a not bad **fake** faces dataset;
 2. Use these data to do something interesting.
 I don't know if it helps anyone, but it works for me 🤣🤣🤣

-The principles I followed in generated face are:
+The principles I followed in generating faces are:

 - Realistic (use **[Realistic_Vision_V2.0:1](https://civitai.com/models/4201/realistic-vision-v20)** by **[SG_161222](https://civitai.com/user/SG_161222)**)
 - High-resolution (the resolution of all images are 512*512)